GroovinChip/groovin_cli/README.md

 ### `$ groovin create`

-Create a new groovin flutter starter application in seconds based on Groovin Core (link coming soon).
+Create a new groovin flutter starter application in seconds based on [Groovin Core](https://github.com/GroovinChip/groovin_core).

 (And for funzies - you can write `$ groovin bake` to do the same thing!)